Year of entry 2024

 This programme is also available part-time, over 24 or 36 months.
 We are flexible as to how you choose to study this course so that you can combine it with other commitments, such as an existing job.
 Please get in touch with our admissions team to discuss part-time study options.

-The Programme Leader, Dr Caroline Mullen, is a Senior Research Fellow whose research primarily focuses on transport’s relations with social and environmental sustainability, and on the governance, politics and practices that shape transport.
+The Programme Leader, Dr Caroline Mullen, is an Associate Professor whose research primarily focuses on transport’s relations with social and environmental sustainability, and on the governance, politics and practices that shape transport.
 Dr Mullen’s research has been used to inform policy and planning, to contribute to work of non-governmental organisations and in public engagement.

 The wider programme team is made up of researchers and academics from the Institute for Transport Studies who have extensive expertise across a variety of transport disciplines.